thatwhichis/history-and-theory-of-dynamic-media/index.md

 ### Seed

-Seed is an art project
+Seed is an art prototype prompting contemplation the nature of chance operations (herein pseudo-random number generation, or PRNG, functions) in a digital environment.
+It begins by calculating and displaying to the user the seconds passed since 00:00:00 UTC January 1, 1970 using the JavaScript Date.now function and invites them to choose a moment to seed various PRNGs.

-<iframe src="https://thatwhichis.github.io/history-and-theory-of-dynamic-media/cp2_chance-operations/" width="500" height="500" style="text-align:center; display: block;"></iframe>
+<iframe src="https://thatwhichis.github.io/history-and-theory-of-dynamic-media/cp2_chance-operations/" width="500" height="500" frameborder="0" marginwidth="0" marginheight="0"></iframe>

-post test
+Citations: